donateko/scopos-webmail/docs/adr/0057-ios-fcm-routing.md

 ## Consequences

-- Twake Mail iOS app will get latest updates when app is in foreground
+- Mailbux iOS app will get latest updates when app is in foreground